We believe that enduring, Native-led stewardship can and will transform the Colorado Plateau.

 Our Vision

-The Colorado Plateau Foundation envisions a philanthropic community that is committed to supporting Native-led organizations creating movements and momentum in their communities.
+The Colorado Plateau Foundation envisions thriving Native-led organizations creating movements and momentum in their communities, supported by bold philanthropic giving and a robust shared learning network.

 Our Values

-2. Protection of the Plateau’s environment and cultures must be accomplished by addressing asymmetrical power dynamics at all levels of influence and authority.
+We value equity and fair distribution of resources which requires changing asymmetrical power dynamics at all levels of influence and authority.

 Since 2012 we have given $5.1 million to 220+ Native-led initiatives